FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

         self.get_logger().info('Chatting with the robot: "%s"' % msg.data)
         self.i += 1
 ```
-Let's decipher this line by line.
+Let's decode this line by line.
 ```
-Let's create a node called HRIPublisher class HRIPublisher(Node):
+# First, Let's create a node called `HRIPublisher`
+class HRIPublisher(Node):
 ```
 ROS 2 has a general template for how Node should operate.
 To create your own customized node, you need to make your class **inherit** the general Node class you just imported.
 If you are unfamiliar with the concept of inheritance, do a quick search [online](https://www.w3schools.com/python/python_inheritance.asp#:~:text=Inheritance%20allows%20us%20to%20define,class%2C%20also%20called%20derived%20class.)!